kgrid/ActivatorManual/README.md

 This manual includes information on the process of executing a knowledge object, from adding the KO to the shelf, to executing the KO with your collected data.

-The basic steps to execute a knowledge object include (1) adding knowledge object to shelf, and (2) executing knowledge object with data.
+The basic steps to execute a knowledge object include \(1\) adding knowledge object to shelf, and \(2\) executing knowledge object with data.

 In the "Getting Started" section, we will walk through a basic example of using the execution stack.

+This documentation is being maintained on git book.
+The git book documentation can be accessed at: https://www.gitbook.com/book/kgrid/execution-manual/